ash0x0/obsidian-cs-notes/Companies/Amazon/Leadership Principles/Leadership Principles.md

 ## Internalize the nuance

 Watch Andy Jassy’s breakdown.
 Watch once for context, then re-watch each principle segment and prepare a one-sentence takeaway.

-Jassy explains _why_ “Are Right, A Lot” is paired with “Learn and Be Curious”, and how “Success & Scale” forces Amazonians to think about secondary effects.
 ## Practice Situational Judgement

 Online assessment shows “choose the **best** and **worst** response” scenarios.